atulyd4/roomaway/README.md

 2. windows / linux / mac with python3 installed
 ```
 ## Setup
+this app consists of two apps, Django service as API backend, ReactJS as frontend app. please follow the instructions given below to set up.

 1. Initialize the virtual environment and activate it
 ```bash